DaveBackus/Data_Bootcamp/README.md

 Once you've done this:
 * Open Anaconda, then launch "ipython-notebook".
 This will open a window in your default browser where you can navigate your computer's local folders
 * Locate and open the folder where you saved SQL_Intro.ipynb and SQL_support_code.py.
-* Click to open SQL_Intro.ipynb (you don't need to open SQL_support_code.py, just make sure it's in the same folder as SQL_Intro.ipynb)
+* Click to open SQL_Intro.ipynb (you don't need to open SQL_support_code.py, just make sure it's in the same folder).

 **Webinar.**  We have set up a "webinar" for people who cannot be here in person.
 Please register [here](https://attendee.gotowebinar.com/register/3554985340709263362) for SQL Bootcamp at NYU Stern School of Business.
 After registering, you will receive a confirmation email with information about joining the webinar.